The best hotels in Essaouira

 Don't assume 'Medina location' means central.
 The Medina of Essaouira runs from Bab Doukkala in the north to Bab Marrakech in the south. that's about 1.2km.
 A riad near Bab Doukkala is not the same as one near Place Moulay Hassan.
 Check the pin on the map and count the walking minutes to Skala du Port before confirming.

-Essaouira's best neighborhoods
+Essaouira's best hotel regions

 The Medina is where you want to be.
 It's compact, walkable, and everything worth seeing is inside it or a short stroll from its ramparts.
 The beachfront boulevard has appeal for surfers and families, but don't let anyone talk you into staying near the bus station.